gbv/beaconspec/mappings.md

 ## Link annotations in RDF

-Each link annotation SHOULD result in an additional RDF triple, unless its value equals to the empty stringi or if the **RELATION** meta field contains an URI template.
-The additional triple is mapped with:
+Each non-empty link annotation SHOULD result in an additional RDF triple with:

 * the target identifier used as subject IRI,
 * the `ANNOTATION` meta field used as predicate,